 The green and red plaid runner adds a farmhouse feel to this table setting.
-I used my mimi’s china to give an elevated contrast to the casualness of the runner and added these colorful ski lift salad plates from West Elm (unfortunately these are no longer available).
-The red napkins pop the reds from the runner and these champagne glasses are my most favorite.
+I used my Mimi’s china to give an elevated contrast to the casualness of the runner and added these colorful ski lift salad plates from West Elm.
+The red napkins pop the reds from the runner, and these champagne glasses are my favorite.

 Silver and Gold Christmas Table Decor

-Sometimes you just want to keep it simple.
-Silver, gold, brass and bronze are all players in this table scape.
+Sometimes, you want to keep it simple.
+Silver, gold, brass, and bronze are all players in this tablescape.
 I used several pieces of artificial eucalyptus down the center of the table.
-Green tapers that match the eucalyptus stems keep the centerpiece quiet so that the only pop on this table are the oranges in my favorite black bowl from McGee and Co. and the fresh pomegranates.
+Green tapers that match the eucalyptus stems to keep the centerpiece quiet so that the oranges and fresh pomegranates in a black pedestal bowl are the only pop on this table.